 Some people are more sensitive than others.
 Ultimately the user must be responsible to take precautions necessary to avoid misusing the oils or experiencing discomfort.
 Use special caution when applying the oils on children or those who may not be able to adequately communicate discomfort.

-For babies and small children, we typically avoid the use of *hot* oils unless the need calls for it, and then we only apply to the bottoms of feet with great dilution.
-For the very young and elderly we use greater dilution than for adults, such as 7-10 drops to 1-ounce (2-tablespoons/30-ml) carrier oil.
-You can always add more essential oil once you are comfortable with application.
+For babies and small children, we prefer to use hydrosols and essential oils noted to be safe when appropriately diluted and avoid *hot* oils such as Cinnamon Bark and Oregano.
+For the very young and elderly we use greater dilution than for adults.
 Less dilution is needed as children mature.
 The skin and organs of a newborn are very tender, and it seems best to use these potent essential oils with the greatest dilution possible to achieve the desired results.
 With this as the basis of usage, consider the need and the guidelines in the chart above and follow what you feel as the Lord leads.
-Many essential oils can be used with less dilution without any harm.
 Always test your application on yourself first and then a very small area on your baby to be sure their skin will tolerate it.
-When applying the diluted blend on babies and small children, apply to the feet, lower legs and back (areas you can cover with clothing/socks) to reduce the risk of the oil getting into the mouth or eyes.
+When applying the diluted blend on babies and small children, apply to the feet, legs and back (areas you can cover with clothing/socks) to reduce the risk of the oil getting into the mouth or eyes.
 Worst case, it will be briefly unpleasant, but certainly worth avoiding if possible.

 Use a carrier oil, not water, to dilute any unpleasant effect.
 Water is not a good choice for diluting an irritating oil because it traps the oil and drives it against the eye or skin.

 These commonly used, potentially skin-irritant essential oils should be appropriately diluted for topical use: